OpenCode Plugin — Agentuity Documentation

 enabledfalseEnable tmux pane spawning

-maxPanes4Max agent panes before rotating oldest out
+maxPanes4Max agent panes before rotating the oldest out

-mainPaneMinWidth100Minimum width for main pane (columns)
+mainPaneMinWidth100Minimum width for the main pane in columns

-agentPaneMinWidth40Minimum width for agent panes (columns)
+agentPaneMinWidth40Minimum width for agent panes in columns

-When enabled, agents spawn in a dedicated "Agents" window with a tiled grid layout.
+When enabled, agents spawn in a dedicated Agents window with a tiled grid layout.
 Oldest panes close automatically when maxPanes is reached.

 Configuration